Yeusepe/Universal-Painter-Files/README.md

 After reload, a **Universal** menu appears in the menu bar.
 (If it doesn't. make sure you click on it in the Python menu so that it has a check right besides it)

+If reloading does not work, restarting usually does the trick.

 ### Save and open universal projects

 - **Save a `.uspp`:** **Universal > Save as Universal...**